rrowniak/LearnOpenGLWithRust/README.md

 # Learn OpenGL in Rust
-This repository contains examples from the excellent book *"Learn OpenGL - Graphics Programming" by Joey de Vries* written in Rust programming language.
-These examples are not an exact match with the ones in the book, but rather experiments and refactored results.
+This repository contains examples based on the excellent book *"Learn OpenGL - Graphics Programming" by Joey de Vries*.
+The code in this repository reimplements the concepts from the book using the Rust programming language and includes experiments and refactored results.

 Note: This code has only been tested on Linux.